What is PTO? Here’s a Comprehensive Guide to Understanding PTO

 PTO policies can be advantageous for both employees and employers.

-Below we will discuss three pros to utilizing PTO policies vs. traditional time off policies.
+Below we will discuss the benefits of PTO by highlighting three pros to utilizing PTO policies vs. traditional time off policies.

 #1: Employees Appreciate PTO